luhsra/sratic/README.md

 3. The `menu.append` field is a list of object/object IDs that is appended to the menu.

-The menu is constructed by the following rules: First we select an node that consitutes the main menu structure.
+The menu is constructed by the following rules: First we select an node that constitutes the main menu structure.
 Beginning from the current page:

 1. If the page has an explicit `menu` field or any visible child